-B is the total pension benefit credit or pension accrued to the owner as of the separation date;
+C is the total pension benefit credit or pension accrued to the member as of the separation date;

-C is the accrual period determined according to the regulations;
+D is the accrual period determined under the regulation;

-D is the period during which the total benefit in B accrued.
+E is the period during which the total benefit in B accrued.

-The pension benefit credit of an owner who:
+The pension benefit credit of an owner who is:

-- a) is an active member, is the value on the separation date of the pension and any other benefits to which he or she has an unconditional or vested entitlement under the plan, including ancillary benefits as a result of satisfying any age or service requirements as of the separation date, determined as if the owner had ceased to be an active member on the separation date, or - b) is a former member, is the value on the separation date of the pension and any other benefits to which he or she had an unconditional or vested entitlement under the plan, including ancillary benefits as a result of satisfying any age or service requirements as of the date he or she ceased to be an active member.
+- a) an active member, is the value of the pension on the separation date and any other benefits to which they have an unconditional or vested entitlement under the plan, including ancillary benefits as a result of satisfying any age or service requirements as of the separation date, determined as if the owner had ceased to be an active member on the separation date, or - b) a former member, is the value of the pension on the separation date and any other benefits to which they have an unconditional or vested entitlement under the plan, including ancillary benefits as a result of satisfying any age or service requirements as of the date they ceased to be an active member.

-The pension benefit credit or commuted value to be shared is determined on the basis of actuarial assumptions and methods that are adequate and appropriate and in accordance with generally accepted actuarial principles, and in a manner acceptable to the Office of the Superintendent.
+The pension benefit credit or commuted value to be shared is determined on the basis of actuarial assumptions and methods that are adequate and appropriate and in accordance with generally accepted actuarial principles, and in a manner acceptable to the OSPC.

-Presently, the Canadian Institute of Actuaries Revised Standards of Practice for Pension Commuted Values (Section 3800) adopted December 8, 2008 and effective April 1, 2009, is used for this purpose.
+The Canadian Institute of Actuaries Practice Specific Standards for Pension Commuted Values effective December 1, 2020, is currently used for this purpose.